pyroesp/pyroesp.github.io/_posts/2018-08-19-fixing-a-broken-sega-mega-cd-2.md

 The lab power supply went into OCP and I quickly turned it off.

 At this point I desoldered and tested the pass transistor with one of those cheap component testers from eBay, and it was ok.<br/>
-Next thing I desoldered was the NEC2405 and tested it out of circuit, 6.5VDC for a 5V regulator...
+Next I desoldered the NEC2405 and tested it out of circuit, 6.5VDC for a 5V regulator...
 Not great.<br/>
 I applied power to the Mega-CD 2 again, with the MD-2 turn on signal and the power supply stayed at 10V.<br/>

 Fortunately enough I have a few 7805, which are pin compatible with the NEC2405, and soldered it in place.<br/>